Rkvamsi23/Coffee-sales/README.md

 ### Year-on-Year Sales Trends
 - Sales experienced substantial growth from 2012 to 2014, followed by a 20% decline in 2015.
 However, inventory margins steadily increased each year, indicating improved profitability per product sold.

----

-This analysis provides insights into the coffee chain's operations, helping identify potential areas for optimization and growth.